 Ingrid was born in Stockholm, Sweden on August 29, 1915.
 Her mother was German (of Jewish extraction) and her father Swedish.
 Her mother died when she was three, and her father passed away when she was 12.
 After this tragic loss, she went to live with her unmarried aunt who died just six months after Ingrid moved in.
 She was then brought up by her Uncle Otto and Aunt Hulda.

 In the late 1930s, she made her big break into Hollywood.
 She had starred in a Swedish production of “Intermezzo” (1936) the story of a violinist who has an affair with his daughter’s violin teacher.
-Bergman played the role of the violin teacher..
+Bergman played the role of the violin teacher.
 The director David Selznick was so impressed with Bergman’s role that he bought the rights to have the film remade in Hollywood and chose Bergman to play the lead role.
-The film Intermezzo: A Love Story (1939) was a commercial and critical success, leading Selznikc to sign Bergman for a seven year deal.
+The film Intermezzo: A Love Story (1939) was a commercial and critical success, leading Selznick to sign Bergman for a seven-year deal.

 In the early 1940s, she gained star status in Hollywood.
 In many ways she was considered the darling of Hollywood, she played many roles as the heroine of the film.
 Combined with her unadulterated angelic good looks, she was quietly considered the Angel of Hollywood.

-She was catapulted to global fame through her role in the 1942 film Cassablanca.
-She played Ilsa, the wife of Victor Lazlo (played by Humphrey Bogart).
+She was catapulted to global fame through her role in the 1942 film Casablanca.
+She played Ilsa, the wife of Victor Lazlo (played by Paul Henreid.
+Humphrey Bogart played Rick Blaine.)
 The film was produced at an important time (1942) and was made with a motivation to foster public opinion in the US against the Nazi’s.
 The film was a huge commercial and critical success – and even 60 years later it is considered one of the greatest and most influential films ever produced.
 Bergman never considered the film to be her best role.
 But, she felt that the film seemed to capture something, almost mystically important.
 Despite a long and distinguished film career, she observed that it was Casablanca that people always wanted to talk about.

 “I feel about Casablanca that it has a life of its own.
 There is something mystical about it.
 It seems to have filled a need, a need that was there before the film, a need that the film filled.”